 The particular spirituality of the Appalachian Riders For Our Lady is based on our three foundational principles of commitment, continuity and conversation in addition to the general Catholic evangelical counsels of poverty, chastity, obedience and stability adapted to a lay context.
-The Riders strive to promote a conversational culture, proclaiming Christ crucified, authentically Christian and Catholic, in the midst of a world largely lacking culture of any sort.
+The Riders strive to promote a conversational culture, proclaiming Christ crucified, orthodox and Catholic, in the midst of a world largely lacking culture of any sort.
 Our vows of commitment, continuity, and conversation do not necessarily mean that we have any natural inclination or talent in these areas.
-This public life rests upon a private foundation of reading, listening and prayer.
 I’m a member of St George Melkite Greek Catholic parish in Sacramento.
 My booklist, which is in a way deep in history (each Rider, during their novitiate, settles on 24 books of primary importance), is:

 - Bible, unabridged Revised Standard Version

-- Harp of the Spirit; St Ephrem the Syrian
+- Songs for Pascha; St Ephrem the Syrian

 - The Confessions; Saint Augustine